-8.5 Disagreements over rating and assessment
+8.4 Disagreements over performance agreements and assessment

 Agreement between an employee and her/his supervisor, and/or with review and moderation actions on an issue such as rating, is not always guaranteed.
 If the requirements of the system are met for regular consultation and discussion between the supervisor and the employee, there should normally be little cause for continued disagreement.